LENGTH: Varies from 45 minutes to 2 hours

-- Any significant pain should be reported to Dr. Kulbersh immediately, as this may signal bleeding under the skin.
+- Significant pain should be reported to Dr. Kulbersh immediately, as this may signal bleeding under the skin.

-- 5-7 days after surgery, the stitches and tape are removed, and patients can shower and wear make-up.
+- Dr. Kulbersh removes the stitches and tape 5-7 days after surgery.
+At that point, patients can shower and wear make-up.

-- Most patients return to work and daily activities about two weeks after eyelid surgery.
-Seventy percent of the swelling resolves over a three week time period.
+Most patients return to work and daily activities about two weeks after eyelid surgery.
+Seventy percent of the swelling resolves over three weeks.

-- Intense physical activity, such as running or heavy lifting, may be resumed three weeks following the surgery
+Intense physical activity, such as running or heavy lifting, can be resumed three weeks following the surgery.

-If the lower lids were operated on, Dr. Kulbersh may place tape on the lower lid to improve the swelling and bruising.
+If Dr. Kulbersh operated on the lower lids, he might place tape on the lower lid to improve the swelling and bruising.

 A: You cannot wear contact lenses for about two weeks after your surgery because your eyelids will most likely be stiff and sore.

 A: Correcting eyelid problems that interfere with your vision may be covered by your health insurance.
 For example, if your upper eyelid has excess skin that is blocking your eyesight then the surgery is termed “functional,” and the cost of blepharoplasty may be covered by insurance.
-When performed for cosmetic reasons, the procedure may not be covered by your insurance.
+When performed for cosmetic reasons, the procedure may not be covered by your insurance in Charlotte.

 A: You should wait approximately 10 days before applying makeup to your eyes.